Knee injections Wyomissing, PA

 Knee Injection Recovery

 After the injection, you’ll usually be able to go straight home.
-A knee injections specialist may advise you to avoid strenuous activity for the next 24 hours, avoid swimming for a couple of days, look out for side effects, take simple pain relief medication if needed, and remember that your knee may feel a little tender for a few days but it should recede.
+A knee injections specialist may advise you to avoid strenuous activity for the next 24 hours.
+Your knee will feel sensitive for several hours, so be sure to get plenty of rest.
+Do not apply pressure or weight to the knee, and be careful not to bump it against any objects.
+Avoid swimming for a couple of days, look out for side effects, take simple pain relief medication if needed, and remember that your knee may feel a little tender for a few days but it should recede.
+As you recover and regain your strength, gradually take part in physical activity as instructed by your doctor.

 If you are taking blood thinners such as aspirin or warfarin, you may need to stop them for a few days before your knee injection.
 You should always discuss this with your doctor first.
 You should avoid any strenuous activity for 48 hours after an injection to avoid the risk of injury.